16 IEP Goals for Phonemic Awareness

 Specifically, phonemic awareness helps children identify individual speech sounds (phonemes), analyze the letter combinations that make up those sounds, and use this knowledge to break down new words they encounter into their component parts.

-They are often used interchangeably but they are not the same thing.
+Phonemic awareness vs phonological awareness are often used interchangeably but they are not the same thing.
+I have a separate post on the differences between phonological awareness vs phonemic awareness.

 Phonemic awareness is the ability to discern the separate sounds within a word.
 Such as, breaking down the word “word” into its separate sounds–the w, the or/er sound and the d sound.